dryuf/dryuf-geo/README.md

 The framework provides both Hibernate `TypeContributor` and `UserType` to transparently work with `GeoLocation` models.
-Currently only PostgreSql is supported for `UserType` .
+Currently only PostgreSql is supported for `UserType`, the `TypeContributor` should support all that Geolatte supports .

 `GeoLocation` classes are transparently stored into database using `TypeContributor` and can be used in `@Entity` objects as well as query parameters.